sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/02-sort-dup-calc.md

     if we want to eliminate duplicates,
     we must specify that explicitly as well.
 *   The values in a database can be manipulated using basic arthimetic operators or built-in functions
-*   As we build more complex queries, it is often a good idea to save that query for future use or reference.